Associations and institutions are welcome to apply to become members of the ALCC.

 Another exception is that material created by employees as part of their employment is generally the copyright of the employer.
 Whether something is created as part of your employment will depend on all the facts, such as whether you were directed to make it by your employer, whether you worked on it during your working hours, and whether you used your employer’s equipment.

 In relation to contracting the creation of works or other subject-matter, who owns the copyright will depend on the contract.
-For photographs, portraits, engravings, sound recordings and cinematographic films there is a specific rule that say the person who commissioned or contracted the creation of the material owns the copyright.
-In other circumstances, look to the terms of the contract to determine if rights in the material created fall to the author or the contracting party.
+Look to the terms of the contract to determine if rights in the material created fall to the author/maker or the contracting party.

-Finally, in situations where material was first published by the Crown the Crown is the copyright owners of that material.
+In situations where material is Crown copyright, the Crown is the copyright owner of that material.